Control seed-borne diseases in wheat with fungicide seed treatments

 Seed production fields are a top priority for fungicide seed treatments.
 These fields have a high value and investments in seed treatments here help prevent the introduction and development of seed borne diseases on your farm.
 Due to the high value of the seed produced, even small yield increases can justify the use of seed treatments.

-Seed treatments can aid stand establishment when planting wheat after soybean harvest, even on seed that has high test weight and good germination.
+Seed treatments can also be very helpful when planting wheat after soybean harvest, even on seed that has high test weight and good germination.
 Planting wheat late into cool, wet soils often delays emergence, and reduces the tillering capacity of wheat seedlings.
 This reduced tillering capacity diminishes the plants ability to compensate for stand loss and maintain yield potential.

 There are many different seed treatments available for wheat.
 Although most seed treatment ingredients are fungicides, some will also contain insecticides.
 Each ingredient targets slightly different spectrum of disease causing fungi or insect pests.
 Therefore, many commercial formulations include combinations of ingredients that provide a broader spectrum of protection.